memmelma/MongOData_Csharp/README.md

 ```
 git clone https://github.com/memmelma/MongOData_Csharp.git
 ```

+It is also required to install a mongoDb instance and provide the connection information (collection name, database name, connection url) in the controller classes.
+Information regarding the installation and setup process of the mongoDB can be found here: https://www.mongodb.com/

 ## ProjectOneEF
 Attempt to implement an OData interface on a MongoDB using the Entity Framework.
 Due to a lack of support, the solution is currently not working properly and therefore can be ignored!